micropython/micropython/docs/esp32/quickref.rst

         print('network config:', wlan.ifconfig())

-Once the network is established the :mod:`socket <socket>` module can be used to create and use TCP/UDP sockets as usual, and the ``urequests`` module for convenient HTTP requests.
+Once the network is established the :mod:`socket <socket>` module can be used to create and use TCP/UDP sockets as usual, and the ``requests`` module for convenient HTTP requests.

 After a call to ``wlan.connect()``, the device will by default retry to connect